National Lottery (United Kingdom): Lotto Hotpicks

 Lotto Hotpicks uses the main Lotto draw for its numbers but is a different game.
 The player chooses both the numbers and the number of draw balls they want to try to match, up to a maximum of five.
 However, if the player does not match all the numbers chosen, they are not a winner.
+The Bonus Ball from the main Lotto draw is not used in this game, and therefore does not count on any of the numbers entered into the game.
 The National Lottery describes Hotpicks as "five games in one", because the player has a choice of five ways of playing the game, each offering different odds and payouts.

 Prior to 2015 (49 numbers) Prizes were 1 number = £5, 2 Numbers = £40, 3 Numbers = £450, 4 Numbers £7,000, 5 Numbers = £130,000.
 At launch, Match 1 & Match 5 were not available.
 These 2 options were added on 26 October 2005.

+As with the main Lotto game, from 10 June 2026, Lotto Hotpicks also enables players 2 chances to win cash prizes from both rounds of the Lotto draw every Wednesday and Saturday.
+Whilst the cost per line remains £1, the cash prizes have been halved to accommodate the cash prizes in both rounds.

 The entry fee to the Lotto Hotpicks draw is £1.00 per board.